JaxCavalera/spendulum/README.md

 ## Redux Pattern Adjustments
 The standard redux pattern does share some similarities with things like `useReducer` and `useContext` but to ensure that state updates only trigger re-renders in affected components where `useContext` gets called, it requires some additional work.

-The main differences are that there is no requirement for actionCreator boilerplate (though I believe having them would make it easier to dispatch the same actionType in several places).
+The main differences are that there is no requirement for actionCreator boilerplate.
 If `useContext` isn't called by a component, it can benefit from being wrapped by `React.memo`.
 There is also a stronger emphasis on taking advantage of `useState` and `useEffect` when dealing with internal state changes.

 #### Validating Reducer Shapes
 Typescript is not able to validate the shape of callback functions from where they are being called so this needs to happen before they get passed in as nested callbacks.